Stable Backward Diffusion Models that Minimise Convex Energies: Introduction

 In summary, the presented methods offer an insight into the challenge of handling backward diffusion in practice and underline the demand for careful stabilisation strategies and sophisticated numerical methods.

-\paragraph{Diffusion and Energy Minimisation.} In our paper we are going to present an alternative approach to deal with backward diffusion problems.
+In our paper we are going to present an alternative approach to deal with backward diffusion problems.
+It prefers smarter modelling over smarter numerics.
 To understand it better, it is useful to recapitulate some relations between diffusion and energy minimisation.

-For the sake of convenience we assume a one-dimensional evolution that smoothes an initial signal $f: [a,b] \to \mathbb{R}$.
+\paragraph{Diffusion and Energy Minimisation.} For the sake of convenience we assume a one-dimensional evolution that smoothes an initial signal $f: [a,b] \to \mathbb{R}$.
 In this context, the original signal $f$ serves as initial state of the diffusion equation

 where $u=u(x,t)$ represents the filtered outcome with $u(x,0)=f(x)$.
 Additionally, let $u_x = \partial_x u$ and assume reflecting boundary conditions at $x=a$ and $x=b$.
 Given a nonnegative diffusivity function $g$, growing diffusion times $t$ lead to simpler representations of the input signal.
 From Perona and Malik's work \cite{PM90} we know that the smoothing effect at signal edges can be reduced if $g$ is a decreasing function of the contrast $u_x^2$.
 As long as the flux function $\varPhi(u_x) := g(u_x^2)\,u_x$ is strictly increasing in $u_x$ the corresponding forward diffusion process $\partial_tu = \varPhi'(u_x) u_{xx}$ involves no edge sharpening.
 This diffusion can be regarded as the gradient descent evolution which minimises the energy